 High fiber sourdough bread was a huge gastronomic advantage while I was trying vegan diet and trying to improve my metabolic health.
-Yes, I am calling it metabolic health rather than loosing wight, because I have recently come to experience how important is the function of carbohydrates in your meals to insulin/glucagon balance.
+Yes, I am calling it metabolic health rather than losing weight, because I have recently come to experience how important the function of carbohydrates in your meals to insulin/glucagon balance.
 This balance is the single most important thing in your day today health.

 I started baking bread for fun.
 After some trial and error, I quickly discovered how much fun it is to make a sourdough loaf.
 It is an art and craft in breadmaking world.
 Slow rising breads came after, then I started making rye high fiber sourdough breads.
 I created array of recipes with different flour combinations, fiber levels and blood glucose performance.
 All these bread experiments really helped me to lose 35 pounds within two months with real foods.

 My newest muse is going even further low carb to ketogenic levels whilst eating real and delicious healthy food groups.
 So far I love how things are going.
 Two months in to eating keto and keto friendly meals, I feel I need to customize my bread recipe to help bring more fiber in to my diet.
 I think it will be beneficial to add more dietary fiber in food for more satiety, regulation, and overall better gut bacteria.
 Challenge is to be finding ways and doing it without going overboard with carbohydrates or calories.
 It is a delicate balance of nutrient formula I need to fine tune.

 Making a loaf that is going to be keto friendly, using my favorite rye bread recipe is a challenge I am willing to take on some time in near future.